syncfusion-content/wpf-docs/wpf/SpellChecker/custom-dictionary-support.md

 4. Setting the required culture to the `SfSpellChecker.Culture` property.

 N> The following code snippets shows how to add Hunspell dictionary to the `SpellChecker`.
-Please refer [Adding SfSpellChecker to an application](https://help.syncfusion.com/windowsforms/spell-checker/getting-started#adding-wpf-sfspellchecker-to-an-application) to know how to confure SfSpellChecker.
+Please refer [Adding SfSpellChecker to an application](https://help.syncfusion.com/windowsforms/spell-checker/getting-started#adding-wpf-sfspellchecker-to-an-application) to know how to configure SfSpellChecker.

 {% tabs %}
 {% highlight C# %}